MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/alm/maker-setup.md

 ## Setup Service Principal

-The ALM Accelerator for Advanced Makers uses the created Azure Active Directory Service Principal to connect to  environments and import and export the solutions.
+The ALM Accelerator for Power Platform uses the created Azure Active Directory Service Principal to connect to  environments and import and export the solutions.
 The user add command enables the ALM Accelerator to access each  environment.
 The user add command adds the service principal as a user and assigned the System Administrator role to the nominated environment.

 1. Log out of any existing sessions if not the maker or a Power Platform tenant Administrator